msikma/obsws-4to5/migration-guide.md

 Additionally, this document contains a brief overview of the changes to how you connect to the server and make calls, although this is mostly client-dependent.
 We use [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js) for the sake of example—if you're using a different client, check their documentation to see how these aspects changed.

-See [this document's Github page](readme.md) for more information on how to contribute.
+See [this document's Github page](readme.md) for information on how to contribute.

 ## New features

 * You can now store and request **persistent JSON data** in OBS using the [GetPersistentData](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#getpersistentdata) call.
-* A new **"vendor" API** has been added, which is similar to `CustomEvent` messages but designed specifically for plugin developers.
+* A new **"vendor" API** has been added, which is similar to [CustomEvent](https://github.com/obsproject/obs-websocket/blob/6db08f960e8cdf93cf6afc7059d61dc3c811b465/docs/generated/protocol.md#customevent) messages but designed specifically for plugin developers.
 * The API is now **versioned**, meaning calls are guaranteed to be stable if the RPC version is specified on connect.

 A number of [other new features](https://github.com/obsproject/obs-websocket/wiki/Notable-changes-between-4.x-and-5.x) have been added as well.

 ## Basics

-The protocol has completely changed since v4, so old applications require extensive changes to bring them up to date.
+**The protocol has completely changed since v4,** so old applications require extensive changes to bring them up to date.
 A v4 client can *not* connect to a v5 server—there is no backwards compatibility.

+In the OBS settings panel, the following changes were made:

 * The **default port** was changed from **4444** (v4) to **4455** (v5).
 * Authentication is now enabled by default.

+All basic aspects of connecting to obs-websocket, making calls and listening for events, is client-specific.
+For illustrative purposes, we're demonstrating the changes using the [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js) client.
+All code in this section is specific to Javascript for the sake of example.

-**All of the following examples are specific to [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js).** If you're using a different client, check its documentation to see its equivalent.
-The reason we're using Javascript for this section is purely so we can show examples for what is fully client-dependent code.
+If you're using a different client, check its documentation to see its equivalent.

 ### Connecting